 Neurological Surgery Residency

-Residents undertake their adult neurosurgical training at Spectrum Health Butterworth and Spectrum Health Blodgett hospitals and their pediatric neurosurgical training at Helen DeVos Children’s Hospital, and are exposed to several interdisciplinary clinical programs.
-A large array of technical assets in both diagnostic and therapeutic domains coupled with the clinical expertise of specialty-focused staff serve to supplement the training experience in order to prepare the trainee for future practice.
+Residents undertake their training at Spectrum Health Butterworth Hospital, Blodgett Hospital and Helen DeVos Children’s Hospital.
+A large array of technical assets in both diagnostic and therapeutic domains, coupled with the clinical expertise of specialty-focused staff, serve to supplement the training experience to prepare trainees for future practice.

 As the second largest city in Michigan, Grand Rapids is an amazing place to work, live, play and explore.
 This vibrant city is known for some of the best festivals in the world, like ArtPrize, and is only a short 45 minute drive to Lake Michigan.
 The city has been recognized by numerous sources, including The New York Times, where Grand Rapids was ranked as one of the 52 Places to Go.
 Additionally, Thrillist consider Grand Rapids the best food city in the state of Michigan, and in 2018, Trulia chose Grand Rapids as the Hottest Real Estate Market to Watch in the country.
 Grand Rapids is a city with endless experiences for people of every age.
 Learn more.